vidmartin/wordworld/README.md

 The game allows multiple boards to exist, and each player session is bound to one of these boards.
 The index page contains a form, that allows to join one of these boards under a given name.

+## Licence

+This code is not open-source, however it is available for personal use - you may download it, edit it, compile it and run it, as long as you don't distribute it or use it commercially without my permission.

+## Contributing

+I uploaded this project to GitHub to let people know what I'm doing, but also so that people can tell me, if something in my code could be done in a better way.
+Criticism from more experienced developers is always welcome.

 ## Technical stuff

 ### Client-server communication